Grooming with both hands

 Groom both sides of your body at the same time.

-You can spot some problems this way.
+You can detect some problems this way.

 Helping hands